RAF Lakenheath nuclear weapons accidents: July 1956 incident

-The first of two recorded nuclear near-accidents at Lakenheath occurred on 27 July 1956, when a B-47 bomber on a routine training mission crashed into a storage igloo beside the runway containing three Mark-6 nuclear weapons.
+The first of two recorded nuclear near-accidents at Lakenheath occurred on 27 July 1956, when a B-47 bomber belonging to the United States Air Force, while on a routine training mission, crashed into a storage igloo beside the runway containing three Mark-6 nuclear weapons.
 The igloo was ripped apart and the aircraft exploded, showering the stored bombs with burning aviation fuel.
 The bombs each had a yield ten times greater than the "Little Boy" atomic bomb dropped on the Japanese city of Hiroshima during the Second World War.

 The crash and ensuing fire did not ignite the high explosives and no detonation occurred.
 However, one official US cable reported that it was a "miracle" that one bomb with "exposed detonators" did not explode, which would have released nuclear material into the environment.
 Had the conventional explosives in any of the bombs detonated, the resulting explosion would have scattered depleted uranium over a wide area.
 A senior US official was quoted as saying "it is possible that a part of Eastern England would have become a desert".
 Another USAF officer remarked "near disaster was averted by tremendous heroism, good fortune and the will of God".

 Reports state that the incident caused mass panic at the base, remarking that there was "not just panic but a stampede out of Lakenheath".
 Emergency fire services travelling to the base to assist reportedly encountered "a convoy of American cars full up with American women and children" panicking and trying to get away, and USAF officers instructed taxi drivers to drive them anywhere away from Lakenheath.

 The igloos at the airfield had been built near the runways to provide rapid availability for use.
 A different igloo at the airbase stored the nuclear cores of the bombs, and if the B-47 had hit that igloo instead, it could have released a large cloud of plutonium.
-This would have led to much more serious implications.

 The damaged weapons and components involved in the incident were later returned to the Atomic Energy Commission.
 The B-47 involved in the accident, which killed four crewmen, was part of the 307th Bombardment Wing.